SimoneDiLeo/SimoneDiLeo.github.io/_pages/teaching.md

 ### Quantitative Model for economic analysis (QME) Course
 _________________

+Knowledge Base Ontologies using Protege and Eddy, April 2024, Sapienza University of Rome

 Generative AI and SLR, April 2024, Sapienza University of Rome

 _________________